 With the Advanced Mode active Tools section IE Tweaks section Uncheck: "Lock hosts file as protection against hijackers"

-*you might need to start Spybot by right-clicking on it, and selecting ‘Run as admin’
+* To make this change, you might need to start Spybot by right-clicking on it, and selecting ‘Run as admin’.

 Aside from unlocking the Hosts file, you’ll also need to make sure changes to this file are not marked as malicious and then undone – by excluding the Hosts file location from scanning.